Anaminus/roblox-bug-tracker/README.md

-wontfix   | Confirmed by a developer that the issue will not be fixed/added. duplicate | A similar issue has already been submitted. invalid   | Not an issue (i.e. expected behavior), should be submitted elsewhere, or does not follow the format of this tracker.
+wontfix   | Confirmed by a developer that the issue will not be fixed/added. duplicate | A similar issue has already been submitted. invalid   | Not an issue (i.e. expected behavior), should be submitted elsewhere, or does not follow the format of this tracker. fixing    | Indicates that the issue has been or is being actively fixed.
+The issue should be checked periodically to verify that it has been fixed.
+This tag should be removed when the issue is closed.

 ### Categories